 A Horserace meeting is among the UK's most popular sporting pastimes, and the annual Point-to-Point at Larkhill has always been a great tradition, a chance to dust down the picnic and watch some competitive racing in the Spring sunshine.

 However, as we all know, 2020 is turning out to be a very different year to normal.
-As a result, this season's fixture will now be held on Sunday November 29th without spectators.
+As a result of the latest lockdown, this season's fixture will now be held on Saturday December 12th without spectators.
 Those owners, keepers and riders with runners will be able to register through this site shortly, but sadly, we ask that spectators keep away for the time being.

 We hope this year's behind closed doors event will be a one-off, and that we'll be able to return with gusto for the 2021-22 season.
 Keep watching this space.